- Video Blog: Simple Microwaves for Seniors that Are Easy to Use

 Check out this video highlighting the features of the Sharp 15-0429:

-Microwave Ovens: Safer for Seniors than Regular Ovens
+Why are Microwave Ovens Safer for Seniors Than Regular Ovens?

 Sometimes a regular oven is just no longer safe for some seniors.
 This can be both embarrassing and frustrating for the senior involved.
 Being able to feed oneself is a basic human desire and need.

 Even after changing to other options like lighter weight pots and pans.
 It is not at all uncommon for me to hear stories of my patients burning food because they fell asleep.
 Or forgetting to turn the oven off after use.
 I have also heard of seniors catching a dish rag on fire because it was too close to the stove top.

 Making a loved one unplug an appliance they have used for years can cause hurt feelings and embarrassment.

 So, why not give them an alternative like a microwave oven?

 A microwave oven has a huge impact on kitchen safety for the elderly and seniors.
 That way, they can still take care of their own food needs and not feel like a burden.
 Giving an item like this as a gift for a holiday or birthday is a great way to introduce it without seeming intrusive.

 If a microwave seems too difficult, some seniors may do better with an electric cooker that has fewer settings.
 Check out this option here.